 WELCOME TO GOLF LEMONADE!

-The first thing we did was establish a comprehensive 20 point professional review process.
-We do not award one star for a stale cupcake experience or five stars because our buddy owns the course.
+The first thing we did was establish a comprehensive 20 point review process that focuses on the attributes shared by the most liked courses.
+We do not award one star for a stale cupcake experience or five stars because we made a hole-in-one :) We also do not include things like "tournament history" and "prestige of the course designer."
+These are certainly valued traits by many but we focus on what most people would think if they played the club without any knowledge of its background.
 We strive to be the most unbiased and accurate rating source around so that you know how much course you are getting for your hard earned money!

-Next, we linked this rating with the most commonly needed data and put it on a map.
-Easy.
-Fast.
-Done.
+Next, we linked this rating with the most common info needed like rates, number of holes, and par.

 Last, we put in a link to the review details and a link to the golf course so you can click and go.